Spinning East Asia Series I: A Compass in Hand

 Omikuji Game by Hugh Davies

-The work invites interaction from the public in 30-minute sessions at the following timeslots on a first-come-first-served basis.
+The work invites your participation up to 30 minutes at the following timeslots on a first-come-first-served basis.
 Kindly follow the instructions from CHAT Ambassadors.

 Identification and Stress Test of Hanzi in East Asia by Wang Zhi-Hong